Skip to content

 import math

-print(math.factorial(100)) # A 158-digit number!
+print(math.factorial(100)) # (2)!

 No Integer Overflow

-In languages like C or Java, integers have fixed sizes (32-bit, 64-bit) and can overflow.
-Python handles this automatically by switching to arbitrary-precision arithmetic.
-You'll never see an integer overflow in Python โ€” just potentially slow calculations with very large numbers.
+Languages like C or Java use fixed-size integers (32-bit, 64-bit) that overflow when values get too large.
+Python automatically switches to arbitrary-precision arithmetic—you'll never see integer overflow, just potentially slower calculations with very large numbers.

 Converting To and From Integers